ClementTsai/PortfolioProjects/README.md

 ---

 ## <a name="Tokyo"></a> Project 1 - Tokyo Olympics and World Happiness
-My goal for my first project was to be able to discern any connection between a country's happiness score and the overall medals they won at the 2021 Tokyo Olympics.
+My goal for this project was to be able to discern any connection between a country's happiness score and the overall medals they won at the 2021 Tokyo Olympics.
+The Olympics in Tokyo dataset provided the summary of all medals won and final standings for each country that participated in the 2020 Tokyo Olympics.
+The World Happiness Report dataset provided every countries' ladder score, their region and additional happiness measures.
 ### Datasets used:
 [Olympics in Tokyo](https://www.kaggle.com/arjunprasadsarkhel/2021-olympics-in-tokyo)
 [World Happiness Report](https://www.kaggle.com/ajaypalsinghlo/world-happiness-report-2021)